 When going through a residential remodel, a new coat of paint may seem like the most exciting change.
 Although that may be true, there are some things you can do to make sure your home is painted in a way that will keep it fresh and vibrant for years to come.
 But at what point should you paint?
 Should you start painting immediately after a renovation?
 Or should you wait until the last minute before painting?
 It’s important to know when you need a new coat of paint because it can help prevent any damage.
-Here are some general guidelines on when to paint during your remodel!
+Here are some general guidelines from JMA Painters, your local residential paint contractor, on when to paint during your remodel!

 Before The Following: